zikrillah/Code-Dev/notes/README.md

                             detail=f"post with id: {id} was not found") ...
 ```
-For every methode you can change the status code by adding the status on the path ex:
+For every method you can change the status code by adding the status on the decorator ex:
 ```
 @app.post("/posts", status_code=status.HTTP_201_CREATED)
 ```